picotank/testproject/README.md

 ## Abstract
 We developed an interest point detector to detect interest point location from **event camera data**.
-The idea was adapted from the literature *"SuperPoint: Self-Supervised Interest Point Detection and Description."*[1]
+This idea was adapted from the literature *"SuperPoint: Self-Supervised Interest Point Detection and Description."*[1]

 Our algorithm mainly consists of two parts:
 We first train our detector network with synthetic event data.
 We then iteratively use the trained detector network to label interest points of a real-world dataset and train the network with the labeled dataset.